-All pupils are offered a differentiated curriculum.
-For some pupils a full curriculum is not appropriate and a personalised plan may be put in place to enable a pupil to maximise his/her potential.
+All pupils are offered adaptive teaching delivery of the curriculum.
+For some pupils a full curriculum is not appropriate and an individualised plan may be put in place to enable a pupil to maximise his/her potential.
 This may be put in place due to a pupil's learning difficulties or because there are special circumstances that require a temporary arrangement to be put in place.
 It may be in place due to a specific difficulty that a pupil is experiencing that requires a specialist intervention.
 Some pupils may require special arrangements when doing tests.
 This will be agreed after consultation with other staff and outside agencies.
 This will be formalised through applications to examining bodies at the end of Year 9, beginning of Key Stage 4.

-Pupils with more complex needs may be offered an individual curriculum involving programmes delivered by alternative providers.
+Pupils with more complex needs may be offered a personalised curriculum involving programmes delivered by alternative providers.